 Biodynamics.
-Part 1: Koyaanisqatsi
+Part 1 of 3: Koyaanisqatsi

 My updated and revised article splits into three parts.

 This Part 1 is about context; how modern agriculture became Koyaanisqatsi;

 Part 2 is an overview of what Biodynamics seeks to achieve;